 With an attentive owner that is ready to administer sugar support, a hypoglycemic puppy can recover from an acute episode very quickly.
 The long-term prognosis, however, can vary according to the underlying cause of the low blood sugar, and the condition may need to be managed with diet or medications for life.

 When your puppy has suffered from a bout of hypoglycemia, you’ll know to be alert for the signs of low blood sugar in the future.
 You can also take steps to prevent the problem, especially if your puppy is a high-risk pet.

-- Add two tablespoons Karo syrup to your puppy’s water for all day sipping.
-Be sure to dump out and add fresh each day or the sugar water could grow bacteria.
+- Add two tablespoons of Karo syrup to your puppy’s water for all-day sipping.
+Be sure to dump it out and add fresh each day or the sugar water could grow bacteria.

 - Schedule several meals every day.
-Toy breed adults and any young puppy have trouble eating enough food at one setting.
-So a small meal several times a day helps keep the blood sugar levels normal.
+Young puppies have trouble eating enough food in one sitting.
+A small meal several times a day helps keep the blood sugar levels normalized.

-- Provide dry food out all the time, in a puzzle toy ball, for intermittent snacking.
-You can measure this amount, too, and regulate how much the pup gets to help keep him slim, prevent puppy obesity, but provide healthy blood sugar levels.
+- Keep dry food available all day for intermittent snacking.
+You can measure this amount to regulate how much food the puppy is eating daily.
+This will help prevent puppy obesity while providing healthy blood sugar levels.

 Most adult dogs won’t have problems with hypoglycemia.
-However, playing and running too hard without rest can cause low blood sugar even in adults that are not Toy breed dogs.
-It’s up to pet parents to stay watchful and make sure the puppy and maturing dog eat right and maintain healthy food habits.
+However, playing and running too hard without rest can cause low blood sugar even in adults that are not toy breeds.

 Hypoglycemia in Small Breed Puppies and Young Kittens.
 Metropolitan Veterinary Associates.

 Testing for Low Blood Sugar.
 VCA Animal Hospitals.